Carrere Group D.A.

 Founded in December 1995, CARRERE is an entertainment and media company specializing in TV movies, series, feature films and animation globally.
 The company has also produced documentaries in the past.

-It created and produced such properties as Flash Gordon, The Nest, Princess Scheherazade, The 3 Wise Men, Argaï, Moby Dick, Malo Korrigan, My Dad the Rockstar, Milo, etc. and built a library of totally nearly 600 hours.
+It created and produced such properties as Flash Gordon, The Nest, Princess Scheherazade, The 3 Wise Men, Argaï, Moby Dick, Malo Korrigan, My Dad the Rock Star, Milo, etc. and built a library of totally nearly 600 hours.

-It also distributed such properties as Hello Kitty, The Incredible Hulk, Bionic Woman, Sea Quest, Will and Grace, Dungeons and Dragons, Detective and Judge, Research Unit, Charley and Mimmo etc. in selected territories or worldwide.
+It also distributed such properties as The Adventures of Hello Kitty & Friends, The Incredible Hulk, The Bionic Woman, Sea Quest, Will and Grace, Dungeons and Dragons, Detective and Judge, Research Unit, Charley and Mimmo etc. in selected territories or worldwide.

 The company Carrere participates in many events and shows such as MIPTV Media Market in Cannes, MIPCOM, DISCOP, NATPE, "Le rendez-vous de Biarritz" and Kidscreen summit.

-The head office is at 25 rue Saint Didier in Paris (75016).
+The head office is at 25 Rue Saint Didier in Paris (75016).
 The company is represented by Axel Carrere.